 Minor Requirement for the Doctorate

 The Minor Requirement is designed to encourage the development of intellectual breadth at an advanced level.
 A Minor Requirement must be discussed with and approved by a student’s research supervisor.
 The proposed program submitted via DocuSign (pdf for reference) must then be approved by the Departmental Committee on Graduate Students Chair.
 A program of study should be approved before it is embarked on, and therefore should be proposed early in a student’s doctoral program.
-Changes in a program must be approved through a “revised” minor proposal form to the Chair of the Departmental Committee on Graduate Students.
+Changes in a program must be approved through a “revised” minor proposal form to the Chair of the Departmental Committee on Graduate Studies.
 The student’s research supervisor must sign and approve the revised minor proposal form.

 Academic Minor Option